 Once it was time for brunch to be served, we were shown to the front porch of Jardin Encantado.
 Here we found the most excellently decorated table that I have ever seen in Panama.
 I was immediately transfixed; I thought that I was visiting a villa in France.
 Gorgeous linens and china set the stage for what would be our delectable meal.
 We gathered around the table, not wanting to mess anything up.

 Our first course was Pumpkin Soup (a staple in Boquete), adorned with a dollop of sour cream and crumbled bacon.
 The flavor was rich and pleasing.
 Our plated lunch included pork, potato croquettes, and ribbon cut zucchini.
 The portion size was adequate and the plates were picture perfect.
 All the while, our waiter filled our glasses with a variety of wines, while the native birds were singing for our supper.

-Dessert took us by surprise; it was as beautiful to look at as it was to eat.
-We had Tomato tree mousse, served in a hollowed out shell.
-It is a native Panamanian fruit, that is typically very sour.
-Whipped cream and a slice of homemade cheesecake came with our mousse.
-What an original idea and innovative presentation!
+Dessert took us by surprise: it was as beautiful to look at it was to eat.
+We had Tomato Tree Mousse, served in a hollowed out shell. it is a native Panamanian fruit that is typically very sour.
+Whipped cream and a slice of homemade cheesecake came with the mousse.
+What an original idea and creative presentation.

 Touring the Gardens at Jardin Encantado

 After lunch was complete, we all toured the property.
 We were privy to see exotic birds, an ocelot (a relative of the puma family), and five tamarin babies.
 What a joy it was interacting with them!
 These animals are either abandoned or injured, which is their reason for being here.